nhausspiegel/pages-demo/README.md

 # pages-demo

-This is a demo for how to use Pages.
+This is a repo for demonstrating how to use GitHub Pages.

+Here is a list:

+- Point 1
+- Point 2